sarahbarron/HurlingChampionship2017/README.md

 ##### - I installed a Heroku addon called mLab to host and monitor my database 24/7 and back it up daily.
 This involved creating a user, connecting to the database, creating a collection, importing the csv file and making a connection from the Mongo Management Studio.
 ##### - I imported the os module in my python file, this module allows the code to interact with the underlying operating system you are using, In my file I am using the getenv method this obtains environment variables from the host operating system.
 ##### - I added my environment variables to my heroku app and to my Flask project in Pycharm.
-##### - I updated the python file and did a final add, commit and push to the Heroku Git and opened the dashboard in the browser using the Heroku open command.
+##### - I updated the python file and did a final add, commit and push to the Heroku Git.
 ##### My project can be viewed fully deployed on Heroku [here](https://arcane-beyond-23253.herokuapp.com/).